Make This Easy To Digest…ion

 The gastric phase is where digestion hits full force, as enzymes and acid team up to break down food and prepare it for nutrient absorption.

-Post-Game: The Intestinal Phase
+Post-Game: Intestinal Phase

 • Small Intestine: This is where the bulk of nutrient absorption happens.
 It’s your captain, efficiently absorbing vitamins, minerals, and amino acids into your bloodstream.